 Regardless of Electronic Log Device compliance or exemption, the CVSA expects drivers’ to be compliant to hours of service regulations.

 From the press release: “Although the electronic logging device (ELD) rule that went into effect on Dec.
 18, 2017, does not change any of the underlying hours-of-service rules or exceptions, the ELD mandate placed a spotlight on hours-of-service compliance,” said Capt.
 Turner.
 “We thought this year would be a perfect opportunity to focus on the importance of the hours-of-service regulations.”

-I have been in many clients’ IFTA audits.
+We have helped many clients through IFTA audits.
 If you are keeping accurate mileage and fuel receipts, you have nothing to worry about.
 But sometimes that is easier said than done.
-I have had new clients contract with Compliance Navigation Specialists (CNS) to complete a mock audit or represent them in an actual audit and have come across some common problems.
-Below were some of the more frequent challenges and how to avoid them:

 With the most recent drop in diesel fuel prices for the week of March 5th– March 12th, truckers will be noticing the lowest price points since the New Year, according to the Department of Energy’s latest report.